jbham/law_dr/README.md

 # Law Doctor

-Law Doctor is an end to end application which allows Lawyers to upload patient's medical records and process them via CTAKES' NLP.
+Law Doctor is an end to end multi-tenant application which allows Lawyers to upload patient's medical records and process them via CTAKES' NLP.
 In addition, it allows users to upload medical records as one large file with ALL medical records or single medical record.
 If a large file is submitted, then Law Doctor will split the document based on "Chief Complaints" or arbitrary word(s) specified in UI.

 Once the files are split and processed via CTAKES, Law Doctor attaches the medically relevant information, identified by CTAKES, back to the original document.
 This allows the end user to navigate the medically relevant information within the PDF in the browser.